MicksS1/PhaseJumper/README.md

 <h3>Setup</h3>

-- If you want to play the game, make sure to download the "PhaseJumper-Built.zip" file
+If you want to try the game out, to the right of the list of files, click "Releases".
-- Extract the folder, then run the .exe file